How you can lose

 There are a few precautionary measures you can undertake to avoid such fraud:

-- Use strong passwords for your accounts (you can find some tips here).
+- Create strong passwords for your accounts.
 You can also check if your password hasn’t been breached or use this generator to create strong random passwords;

 - Be cautious around unsafe public Wi-Fis.
 NordVPN can protect you from hackers who use public networks to steal your data;